biobitworks/antigence-alpha/README.md

-# Antigence Early (Alpha)
+# Antigence Alpha

 Early, curated package for Antigence™ (TM pending) and immunOS Tier 0 materials.
-This is a snapshot for early external sharing and does not replace the canonical sources.
+This is a snapshot for alpha-stage external sharing and does not replace the canonical sources.

 ## Version
 - Label: v0.0-alpha